ev1l0rd/4chan-archiver/README.md

 Some of the features I've added:
 * Different Design: not sure if it's a huge improvement over emoose's, but it's a bit more colorful.
-* ZIP compression: you can create a ZIP archive of a thread at any time, it will be automatically updated once the thread 404's.
+* ZIP compression: you can create a ZIP archive of a thread at any time, it will be automatically updated once the thread 404's (or created if none exists, which you can deactivate in `config.php`).
 * Marked Threads: will show up at the top of the thread list
 * Added Column: see when each thread was added.
 * Posts Column: for each thread, the number of posts and images will be displayed.
 * Folder Size Stats.
-* More granular control of how often different kinds of threads are checked.
+* More granular control over how often different kinds of threads are checked.
 Here's an example crontab:

 ```
 48 */4 * * *	php -f /path/to/cron.php